The typewriter has become a relic. A white elephant. Something that belongs in a museum, much like the old rotary telephones.

 God wipes the slate clean and gives us the opportunity to start over—again and again and again.
 All we have to do is ask.
 Now, that’s technology at its finest.

-Have you asked God to hit the delete button?
-It only takes a split second, so give it a try.
+Have you asked God to hit the delete button for you?
+It only takes a split second to say “Lord, forgive me,” so give it a try.
 You’ll be glad you did.

 (Photo courtesy of pixabay.)